mmuller88/mmblog/content/thankful-2021-eng/index.md

 A warm hello,

 Once again this year I would like to say thank you.
-For the year 2021, the family was the focus.
-Of course, my thank you notes from my previous [post](https://martinmueller.dev/thankful-eng) still apply!
-In this thanksgiving I would like to say thanks specifically for 2021 and its events.
+The center of 2021 of course was my family.
+Still my thanks from [2021](https://martinmueller.dev/thankful-eng) are still valid!
+In this post I would like to say thanks specifically for 2021 and its events.

 ## God

 This year, too, you God have laid your protective hand over us.
 You have blessed us with health and love.
-So far we have been spared from Corona and I maintain that our lifestyle has not changed due to Corona this year.
-Please keep us safe also in 2022.Amen.
+So far we have been spared from Corona and I our lifestyle has not changed due to Corona this year.
+Please keep us safe also in 2022.
+Amen.

 ## Grandma

 Do you know who my second biggest role model is?
 Well my biggest is Jesus.
 After that comes my grandma Katharina Lauck.
-She passed away towards the end of November.
-At 93 years old and 26 clock grandchildren, she had a full life and is now with her Lord.
+She passed away at the end of November.
+With 93 years old and 26 great grandchildren, she had a full life and is now with her Lord.

 She was always a great grandma.
-However, it wasn't until her funeral that I realized what a great person she was too.
+However, it wasn't until her funeral that I realized what a great person she was also.
 I heard many great stories from her past.
 She was truly a kind-hearted woman.
 She made the world a better place and that is my goal as well.
 Thank you grandma for everything.
 Rest in Peace.

 ## Wife and daughter

 Of course, I especially thank you both again 2021.
 We are very blessed with a healthy daughter and a great mommy and wife.
 You two have made 2021 extraordinary!
-Because of you two, I feel continuously strong and ready to face all everyday problems and professional challenges.
+Because of you two, I feel continuously strong and ready to face all daily problems and professional challenges.
 Thank you so much you two.

 ## My mother